kovidgoyal/calibre/manual/regexp_quick_reference.rst

 =================================================

-This checklist summarizes the most commonly used/hard to remember parts of the regexp engine available in the calibre edit and conversion search/replace features.
-Note that this engine is more powerful than the basic regexp engine used throughout the rest of calibre.
+This checklist summarizes the most commonly used/hard to remember parts of the regexp engine available in most parts of calibre.

 .. contents:: Contents
   :depth: 2